 The HSE core grant to SHEP is used to cover most of the coordination and administration costs of SHEP courses.
 Fees collected from participants are used to pay the costs of the two Facilitators (and where applicable the module Facilitators ) who co-facilitate the course and to contribute towards costs such as supervision, promotion, administration and the presentation of certificates.

-In order to make the courses accessible to those less well-off we also offer (in so far as possible) a Reduced Fee and in limited cases a Funded Place.
+In order to make the courses accessible to those less well-off we also offer (in so far as possible) a Reduced Fee.
 We also offer an interest-free Fees Payment Plan option.

 The payment of fees is arranged between the participant and the SHEP Finance Team who can be contacted if you have a query.
 It is a deliberate policy in SHEP not to involve Facilitators in the collection of participant fees: this is to allow the Facilitators to focus on their work with participants.
 However, should you experience difficulty, the important thing is to talk to someone in the Project and this may include approaching a Facilitators if this is what you wish to do.